On the abstract elementary class of acts with embeddings: Limit models

 In the case of modules, Bumby's classical result for injective modules \cite{bumby} that if $f: A \to B$, $g: B \to A$ are embeddings and $A, B $ are injective modules, then $A$ is isomorphic to $B$, can be used to show that long limit models are isomorphic.
 Since we do not know if Bumby's result holds for acts we have to work harder in this setting to show that long limit models are isomorphic.

-\begin{question} Does Bumby's result hold for injective $S$-acts?
-If the answer is negative, characterize the monoids $S$ such that Bumby's result holds for injective $S$-acts.\footnote{Observe that it holds if $S$ is a group.} \end{question}
+\begin{question} Does Bumby's result hold for injective S-acts?
+If the answer is negative, characterize the monoids $S$ such that Bumby's result holds for injective S-acts.\footnote{Observe that it holds if $S$ is a group.} \end{question}

 \begin{lemma} Assume $ \Kk_{\aact}$ is stable in $\lambda$ for $\lambda \geq (\operatorname{card}(S) + \aleph_0)^+$ and $\mu$ is a regular cardinal with $\mu \leq \lambda$.
-If for every $B \in \Kk_{\aact}$ and $p \in \gS(B)$ there is $Z \subseteq B$ such that $p$ does not fork over $SZ$ and $|Z| < \mu$, then the $(\lambda, \mu)$-limit model is saturated. \end{lemma} \begin{proof}Fix $\{ M_i : i < \mu\} \subseteq (\Kk_{\aact})_\lambda$ a witness to the fact that $M$ is a $(\lambda, \mu)$-limit model.
-Let $p \in \gS(B)$ with $\| B \| < \lambda$ and $B \leq M$.
+If for every $B \in \Kk_{\aact}$ and $p \in \gS(B)$ there is $Z \subseteq B$ such that $p$ does not $\dnfs$-fork over $SZ$ and $|Z| < \mu$, then the $(\lambda, \mu)$-limit model is saturated. \end{lemma} \begin{proof}Fix $\{ M_i : i < \mu\} \subseteq (\Kk_{\aact})_\lambda$ a witness to the fact that $M$ is a $(\lambda, \mu)$-limit model.
+Let $p \in \gS(B)$ with $\operatorname{card}(S) + \aleph_0 \leq \| B \| < \lambda$ and $B \leq M$.
 If $p$ is realized in $B$, then clearly $M$ realizes $p$.
 So we may assume that $p$ is not realized in $B$.

 \underline{Claim 1:} There is $N$ with $B \leq N$ and $\{ n_i : i < \| B\|^+\}$ such that $p = \gtp(n_i/B, N)$ for every $i < \| B\|^+$ and $Sn_i \cap Sn_j \subseteq B$ for every $i \neq j < \| B\|^+$.